Zhou Enlai: Flight from Shanghai

-Fleeing Shanghai, Zhou made his way to Hankou (now part of Wuhan) and was a participant at the CCP's 5th National Congress there from 27 April to 9 May.
+Fleeing Shanghai, Zhou made his way to Hankou (now part of Wuhan) participated in the CCP's 5th National Congress there from 27 April to 9 May.
 At the end of the Congress, Zhou was elected to the Party's Central Committee, again heading the military department.
 After Chiang Kai-shek's suppression of the Communists, the Nationalist Party split in two, with the Nationalist Party's "left-wing" (led by Wang Jingwei) controlling the government in Hankou, and the party "right-wing" (led by Chiang Kai-shek) establishing a rival government in Nanjing.
 Still following Comintern instructions, the Communists remained as a "bloc inside" the Nationalist Party, hoping to continue expanding their influence through the Nationalists.
 After being attacked by a warlord friendly to Chiang, Wang's leftist government disintegrated later in May 1927, and Chiang's troops began an organized purge of Communists in territories formerly controlled by Wang.
 In mid-July Zhou was forced to go underground.

 Pressured by their Comintern advisors, and themselves convinced that the "revolutionary high tide" had arrived, the Communists decided to launch a series of military revolts.
 The first of these was the Nanchang Revolt.
 Zhou was sent to oversee the event, but the moving figures seem to have been Tan Pingshan and Li Lisan, while the main military figures were Ye Ting and He Long.
 In military terms, the revolt was a disaster, with the Communists' forces decimated and scattered.

 Zhou himself contracted malaria during the campaign and was secretly sent to Hong Kong for medical treatment by Nie Rongzhen and Ye Ting.
 After reaching Hong Kong, Zhou was disguised as a businessman named "Li" and entrusted to the care of local Communists.
 In a subsequent meeting of the CCP Central Committee, Zhou was blamed for the failure of the Nanchang campaign and temporarily demoted to being an alternate member of the Politburo.